awslabs/aws-well-architected-labs/content/Cost/300_Labs/300_Organization_Data_CUR_Connection/1_Create_static_resources_Source.md

 ### Create Resource

-To deploy the resource you need for this lab you have two options.
-You can deploy using a AWS CloudFormation template which allows you to complete the lab in less than half the time as the standard setup.
+To deploy the resource you need for this lab you have three options.
+You can deploy using a AWS CloudFormation template or a Terraform module, either allows you to complete the lab in less than half the time as the standard setup.
 Or, you can deploy manually if you do not have access to deploy using CloudFormation or would like hands one experience going through the steps.

 {{%expand "Click here to continue with the CloudFormation Advanced Setup" %}}